Frank Dorsa

 Frank Joseph Dorsa (August 18, 1907 – January 17, 1996) was an American food machinery inventor, best known for the Eggo frozen waffle.

 Early life

 Dorsa was born and raised in San Jose, California.
 His formal education ended with San Jose High School.

 Career

 His first job after graduation was as a machinist at a small company, later bought by Los Gatos-founded FMC Corporation.

-In 1932, the Dorsa brothers developed a mayonnaise, noted for its use of "100 percent fresh ranch eggs" and "triple refined vegetable oil".
+In 1932, the Dorsa brothers developed a mayonnaise—branded “Eggo Mayonnaise”— noted for its use of "100 percent fresh ranch eggs" and "triple refined vegetable oil".

 After mayonnaise, with an infusion of $50, Dorsa branched out to waffle batter.
 When the waffle batter popularity exceeded the area to which it could be transported fresh, they developed a dry waffle mix that required only the addition of milk.
 Dorsa's younger brothers, Sam, and Anthony (Antonino), handled sales and deliveries.